 We have to balance keeping rents as low as possible with making sure that we can fund essential maintenance and continue to improve the quality, safety and environmental efficiency of residents’ homes.

 When setting the rent increase, we consulted with our Resident Services Board, a formal committee of L&Q residents.
-They also wanted us to ensure that support is provided to every resident who may need help managing their rent payments.
+They also wanted us to make sure that support is provided to every resident who may need help managing their rent payments.

-Our social rents remain at or below the government rent cap for social housing and we ensure that our rent remains significantly cheaper than market rent levels.
+Our social rents remain at or below the government rent cap for social housing and we make sure that our rent remains significantly cheaper than market rent levels.

 We use local income levels to help us calculate any changes to your rent to make sure these remain affordable.
 However, we’re here to support you if you have difficulty paying your rent.